IGI Global: eEditorial Discovery®

 Increasing Submissions, Visibility, and Impact for Your Journal

-One of the most important facets of a journal is ensuring that there is a continual flow of quality manuscripts submitted to the double-blind peer review process.
+One of the most important facets of a journal is ensuring that there is a continual flow of quality manuscripts submitted to the double-anonymized peer review process.
 To ensure that this happens, authors and scholars in the academic community need to submit their research to your journal.
 By disseminating material and posting information related to the journal, the discoverability of your journal can be increased, which in turn leads to more manuscript submissions.

 While IGI Global can distribute your journal’s call for papers through our extensive mailing list, it’s imperative that you, as Editor-in-Chief, are doing your due diligence as well.
 Members of IGI Global’s development and marketing divisions will help in any way that they can, but certain actions must be performed by the Editor-in-Chief, as noted in the signed contract.
 As the expert and respected academician in the field, a personal invitation from you will carry more impact, compared to a broad call from your development editor.
 In our decades of experience, we find that efforts to recruit manuscript submissions are typically much more well-received by the research community when coming from the leadership of the journal.